-PR:10.25 a) 1 b) 1 c) 1 eral CKMS shall support: Periodically checking for corrupted keys and metadata, Reporting corrupted keys or metadata to the FCKMS management and affected entities, Preventing the use of corrupted keys and/or metadata for applying cryptographic protection, and Replacing corrupted keys and metadata.
-PR:10.26 A Fed eral CKMS shall revoke corrupted keys.
+PR:10.25 A Federal CKMS shall support: a) Periodically checking for lost or corrupted keys and/or metadata, b) Reporting lost or corrupted keys and/or metadata to the FCKMS management and affected entities, c) Preventing the use of lost or corrupted keys and/or metadata for applying cryptographic protection, and d) Replacing lost or corrupted keys and/or metadata.
+PR:10.26 A Federal CKMS shall revoke lost keys as soon as detected or suspected.

-PA:10.10 A Federal CKMS should recover or replace corrupted keys and metadata as soon as the corruption is detected or suspected.
-PA:10.11 A Federal CKMS should evaluate the potential consequences of having used a corrupted key or metadata.
-PA:10.12 A Federal CKMS should automatically report corrupted keys and metadata to the system authority.

-PF:10.8 A Federal CKMS could automatically report corrupted keys and metadata to all potentially affected entities, and initiate recovery and replacement procedures. recovery and replacement procedures.
+PR:10.27 If lost keys are recovered, they shall be recovered from reliable storage and used only for processing already- protected information if the risk of such use is acceptable.
+PA:10.7 A Federal CKMS should evaluate the potential consequences of having used a lost or corrupted key and/or metadata.
+PA:10.8 A Federal CKMS should revoke corrupted keys as soon as detected.
+PA:10.9 If corrupted keys are required for continued operation, they should be recovered from reliable storage or replaced. · PF:10.8 A Federal CKMS could automatically report corrupted keys and metadata to all potentially affected entities, and initiate recovery and replacement procedures.

-2910 11 Security Assessment
+11 Security Assessment

-2911 Security should be assessed periodically throughout the entire lifetime of a Federal 2912 CKMS.
-This section describes assessments that should be made prior to its initial 2913 operation, during periodic (e.g., annual) reviews, and after major changes.
-For additional 2914 information on security assessment practices and controls, see [SP 800-37], [SP 800-53], 2915 [SP 800-53A], and [SP 800-115].
+Security should be assessed periodically throughout the entire lifetime of a Federal CKMS.
+This section describes assessments that should be made prior to its initial operation, during periodic (e.g., annual) reviews, and after major changes.
+For additional information on security assessment practices and controls, see [SP 800-37], [SP 800-53], [SP 800-53], [SP 800-53A], and [SP 800-115].

-A team of experienced people should perform a security assessment with expertise in several areas that are selected based on the type of assessment being conducted.
+A team of experienced people should perform a security assessment with expertise in several areas that are selected, based on the type of assessment being conducted.
 A security-assessment team should consist of individuals who possess expertise in these areas and in the planned security assessment topic.

-DA.11.1 A Federal CKMS should be subjected to some its

 PA:11.1 A Federal CKMS should be subjected to security assessments

-by a team of people that collectively have experience and
+1 / 1 / 1 / 1 / 1 by a team of people that collectively have experience and

 expertise in:

-a) Computer Security,
+a) Computer security,

 b) Cryptography,

 c) Cryptographic protocols,

 d) Distributed system design,

-e) Functional safety,

-f) Human usability/accessibility requirements,
+e) Human usability/accessibility requirements,

-g) Key Management,
+f) Key management,

-h) Network Security,
+g) Network security,

-i) Information Security,
+h) Information security,

-j) Secure information system laws, regulations and standards,
+i) Secure information system laws, regulations and standards,

-k) Secure system design, and
+j) Secure system design, and

-1) Security Assessments.
+k) Security assessments.

-292211.1Full Security Assessment
+11.1 Full Security Assessment